 The nose should tuck under the roll above it.

-Above is my Champion boy...
-Champion Prelly's Ruff-N-Tuff....AKA Noah.
-He is a descendant to the only pug to EVER win Best in Show at Westminster!
+My Champion boy...
+Champion Prelly's Ruff-N-Tuff....AKA Noah. is a descendant to the only pug to EVER win Best in Show at Westminster!
 He consistantly produces georgeous examples of the breed with thick bone and large heads.

 All pug puppies are born fairly dark...they lighten up as time goes by.
 If you have seen pugs that are brown, brindle, silver etc. (as adults) just remember that A.K.C. doesn't recognize these variations.
 Think about the brindle color...how did that even come to be?
 Read my 'do not get ripped off ' page!